jbtobar/jbtobar.github.io/README.md

 ### B.A - University of Rochester - 2014

 I graduated with a B.A from the University of Rochester in NY with a double major in Philosophy and Economics.
-My achievements there include highest distinction in philosophy, an honors thesis in Economics, and my work as the Head of the Production Department at WRUR 88.5.
+Achievements  include highest distinction in philosophy, an honors thesis in Economics, and my work as the Head of the Production Department at WRUR 88.5.

-Honors Thesis: A mathematical model of the petrodollar and Russia's alternative Highest Distinction in Philosophy
+Honors Thesis: A mathematical model of the petrodollar and Russia's alternative

 ### M.Sc in Software Engineering - HSE - 2018

-I recieved a Master's in Science diploma from Higher School of Economics in Moscow under a full-ride scholarship by one of the leading universities in computer science.
+I recieved a Master's in Science diploma from Higher School of Economics in Moscow under a scholarship by one of the leading universities in computer science.
 My thesis focusing on blockchain technology was awarded the first place upon graduation.

 Full scholarship
 Thesis: An Options Trading Platform with a Blockchain Backend